apollographql/apollo-client/docs/source/api/link/apollo-link-http.md

 };
 ```

-## Custom fetching
+## Customizing `fetch`

-You can use the `fetch` option when creating an http-link to do a lot of custom networking.
-This is useful if you want to modify the request based on the calculated headers  or calculate the uri based on the operation:
+You can provide the [`fetch` option](#fetch) to `createHttpLink` to enable many custom networking needs.
+For example, you can modify the request based on calculated headers or calculate the endpoint URI based on the operation's details.

+If you're targeting an environment that doesn't provide the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) (such as older browsers or the server) you can provide a different implementation of `fetch`.
+We recommend [`unfetch`](https://github.com/developit/unfetch) for older browsers and [`node-fetch`](https://github.com/bitinn/node-fetch) for running in Node.

 ### Custom auth

+This example adds a custom `Authorization` header to every request before calling `fetch`:

 ```js
 const customFetch = (uri, options) => {